sassoftware/esp-kubernetes/README.md

 11. Scroll down to the section of the page that is labeled SAS Mirror Manager.
 Click the Download Now link to download the SAS Mirror Manager package to the machine where you want to create your mirror registry.

 SAS recommends saving the file and uncompressing it in the $deploy directory.

-**Note:** Be sure to download the SAS Mirror Manager software from the SAS Mirror Manager download site.

 12. Uncompress the downloaded file in the $deploy directory